This post may contain affiliate links. Please see my disclosure policy for more details.

 I know that poisonous snakes and spiders are a big worry to some people who are thinking of moving to Australia, but you really don’t need to worry about these if you’re moving to Sydney.

-Golden silk orb-weaver spider enjoying the Sydney sunset at Watsons Bay
+Golden silk orb-weaver spider enjpying the Sydney sunset at Watsons Bay

 As for snakes, I’ve travelled almost the entire coast of Australia and the only ones I’ve seen were on hikes in national parks.
 What Sydney does have in the summer though is mosquitoes, particularly around sunset time.
 They can be pretty annoying.
 Oh, and cockroaches too; you will definitely spot those in summer!